alvinngunjiri/POrtfolio/README.md

 Portfolio to get me into the job market, MOnday July 14 2020 ::
 By: Alvin Ngunjiri Maina
 ## Description
-This website created to give a reflection of myself as an upcoming programmer.
+This website is created to give a reflection of myself as an upcoming web developer.
 It serves to provide viewers with the informations concerning me as a new programmer in the field.
 It also shows the track that i have taken to create some simple projects with their live links.
 This portfolio website contains all about me.
 It is sectioned namely name,about,skills, project and contact
 ## Setup/Installation Requirements
 * copy the repo link
 * Open a new tab in your local machine